Grace is giving others what we have been given, not what they "deserve." Jesus makes this crystal clear and he only needed one word to do it.

 How then do I move from paybacks to grace?
 The answer is Jesus.
 He is our Savior (John 14:6) and our strength.
 As we abide in him we discover that strength.

-If I am dwelling on the actions of the person whom I don't think deserves love I won't love them properly.
-If I am dwelling on my ability to love them, I won't love them properly.
+If I am dwelling on the actions of the person whom I think deserves my anger, I will love them properly.
+If I am dwelling on my ability to love them, I will love them properly.
 But when my heart and mind remain fixed on Jesus . . .

 then I am able to love just as Jesus has loved me.